 Do you think it is better for students to work before their university study?
 Why?
 Share reasons and specific examples to support your choice.

-It is a common path for teenagers who recently graduated from their high schools to straightly continue studying in university.
-It seems like earning an undergraduate degree is more important thatn any other things in their near future.
-I believe that having a certain amount of time before entering to university is essential in their life and having a work experience would be one of the best ways to spend that gap.
+It is a common path for teenagers who recently graduated from their high schools to go straight into university.
+It seems like earning an undergraduate degree is more important than any other thing in their near future.
+I believe that having a certain amount of time before entering to university is essential in their life and having work experience would be one of the best ways to spend that gap.

-One reason is that most of the high school teenagers still could not find their aptitude of studying.
+One reason is that most of the high school teenagers cannot find their aptitude of studying.
 The subject that they choose for undergraduate studying could either fit them well or not, and they should ponder to choose the suitable one.
 Working as an intern or even as a part-time employee could help them navigate their areas of interest even if it is a short period.
-I was one of those who went to university straight away after high school, and I chose my major, Sociology, only because my test score fit into it and it is in the social science boundary.
+I was one of those who went to university straight away after high school, and I chose my major, Sociology, only because my test score fit into it and it is in the social science sector.
 I wish I could have known my areas of interest and what I would ultimately want to be.
-Having a work experience in related field would have helped me a lot to decide.
+Having work experience in a related field would have helped me a lot to decide.

-Another reason is that they can build an interpersonal skill in work by dealing with many people from different backgrounds, and this could feed into their amicable social life once they get into university.
-Studying in university requires them lots of teamwork and communication skills to deal with their professors.
-The one who already have the interpersonal experience is expected to yield higher score in school works which involve teamwork and more qualified school life.
+Another reason why students should work before university is that they can build interpersonal skills in work by dealing with many people from different backgrounds, and this could feed into their amicable social life once they get into university.
+Studying in university requires lots of teamwork and communication skills to deal with their professors.
+Those who already have the interpersonal experience is expected to yield higher scores in school tasks which involve teamwork and more qualified school life.

 There have been more students who hold bachelor’s degree without a certainty of their future career or lack of interpersonal skills.
-Having a work experience before their university study would certainly benefit them in long term.
+Having a work experience before their university study would certainly benefit them in the long term.
 (321 words)

 FEEDBACK